Last updated: Jul. 31, 2023

 Be sure you retain all supporting documentation to substantiate your claim for an allowable business investment loss as CRA often wants to review losses.
 Claims of capital losses and gains also receive close scrutiny from CRA because many taxpayers do not track them correctly.

 You can lower your chances of triggering an audit by the CRA by staying compliant with tax deadlines and instalment payments, claiming reasonable expenses, and reporting all your income, including payments received in cash.

 Accurate, detailed records are your best tool in making any audit process easier for you.

-As soon as CRA notifies you about an upcoming audit, contact your tax professional to arrange qualified representation during the audit.
+As soon as the CRA notifies you about an upcoming audit, contact your tax specialist to arrange qualified representation during the audit.
 Then contact CRA for a written request listing all specific documents it wants to review.

-Compile everything CRA asks for – no more and no less.
-During the audit, answer all questions honestly, but don’t offer anything that wasn’t asked for.
+During the audit, answer all your CRA auditor’s questions honestly, but don’t offer anything that wasn’t asked for.
 You don’t want to complicate things.

 Once an audit is completed and CRA decides tax adjustments are required, the agency will send you a proposed statement of adjustments for rebuttal, usually within 30 days, prior to issuing a notice of re-assessment detailing any additional taxes and interest owing, plus penalties.
 If you don’t agree with the CRA assessment, all is not lost.
 You can always appeal through the normal appeal process.